Graduate Catalog 2024-2025

 Mr. Bryan B. Russell, Chief Facilities Officer

-Dr. Martha Sales, Dean of Students
+Dr. Martha Sales, Vice President of Student Experience and Dean of Students

 Dr. Bruce Schulte, Associate Vice President for Strategy, Performance, and Accountability